jdisset/dracon/docs/deferred.md

 - A `DeferredNode` captures the context present when it was created during the initial load.
 - Context provided via `.construct(context=...)` is **merged** with the captured context.
 By default, the provided runtime context takes priority (`{<~}`).
-- Variables specified in `!deferred::clear_ctx=...` are removed from the captured context before merging, preventing inheritance from the parent scope.
+- Variables specified in `!deferred::clear_ctx=...` (or `!deferred::clear_ctx`) are removed from the captured context _before_ merging with runtime context, preventing inheritance from the parent scope.

 ## Pickling and Parallelism